lucasbiel7/cucumber-java-runner/README.md

 - 📊 **Detailed Results**: See which scenarios passed and which failed, with error details
 - 🔄 **Auto-discovery**: Automatically finds and displays all feature files in your workspace
 - 🚫 **Smart Filtering**: Excludes build directories (target, build, out) to prevent duplicate tests
-- ⚡ **Fast Refresh**: Instantly refresh test list when new features are added
+- ⚡ **Live Updates**: Test Explorer refreshes automatically when you save feature files (no reload needed!)
+- 🔄 **Smart Debouncing**: Updates are optimized with 1200ms delay to prevent performance issues
 - 🔧 **Auto-configuration**: Automatically detects glue path, no manual setup required
 - 📋 **Optional CodeLens**: Enable traditional play buttons in feature files if preferred